RdZ0101/HousingProject/README.md

 Predicted rent price
 Model performance metrics (MSE, MAE, R², RMSE) Bias-adjusted rent price

-2. Prediction.py (Sales Price Prediction)
+2. UserInput.py (Sales Price Prediction)
-The Prediction.py script is dedicated to sales price prediction using the following models:
+The UserInput.py script is dedicated to sales price prediction using the following models:

 Random Forest
 Linear Regression
 K-Nearest Neighbors (KNN)
 It uses a different dataset (Melbourne_housing_FULL.csv) for sales data and evaluates models using cross-validation.
 Users are prompted to select a model, which is trained and evaluated using metrics such as MAE, RMSE, and R².

+User Input: Collects postcode, number of rooms, housing type (house, flat, unit), and landsize for prediction.

 Example Flow:
 User selects a model (e.g., "random_forest").